realtba/CS229/README.md

 ProblemSet2:

-naivebayes.py/naivebayes.ipynb: spam classification using the naive bayes algorithm.
+naivebayes.py/naivebayes.ipynb: spam classification using a own implementation of the naive bayes algorithm and a svm with linear kernel from scikit-learn.